 In the event relative performance is below the 25th percentile, the award is forfeited.
-In the event relative performance is between the 25th percentile (or the 60th percentile if our TSR performance declines by more than 20% over the performance period), payouts will be based on an interpolated calculation.
+In the event relative performance is between the 25th percentile and the 50th percentile (or the 60th percentile if our TSR performance declines by more than 20% over the performance period), payouts will be based on an interpolated calculation.
 In the event relative performance reaches the 50th percentile (or the 60th percentile as described above), 100% of the award will be paid.
-In the event relative performance is between the 50th percentile (or the 60th percentile as described above) and the 75th percentile, a maximum payout of 150% of the target will be paid.
-The maximum payout was changed in 2018 to 150% from 200% in 2017 because the Compensation Committee believed that it was in the best interest of the Company and its stockholders to curtail any form of excessive payment and that reducing the payout was appropriate and would not hinder its ability to compensate the executive officers.
+In the event relative performance is between the 50th percentile (or the 60th percentile as described above) and the 75th percentile, payouts will be based on an interpolated calculation.
+In the event that relative performance is at or above the 75th percentile, a maximum payout of 150% of the target will be paid with respect to RPSU awards granted in 2019.
+Beginning with respect to RPSUs granted in 2018 and continuing for grants of 2019 RPSUs, the maximum payout was (and remains) changed from 200% to 150%.

-The table below illustrates the design of our RPSUs in 2018.
+The table below illustrates the design of our RPSUs in 2019.

-Performance Targets Perform Payout Opportunity

-Maximum 75th I 150%

-Target Standard Target: 50th percentile Modified Target: 60th percentile (less than -20% absolute TSR) 100%
+Performance Targets Perfor Performance Requirement Maximum 75th 75th percentile or above Target Standard Target: 50th percentile 50th percentile 60th percentile Threshold (less than -20% absolute TSR) 25th percentile Below Threshold Bel ow 25th percentile 0%

-Threshold 2 25%

-Below Threshold Belo w 25th percentile 0%